The Marcus King Band: “Goodbye Carolina”

 “Hold On, I’m Coming” was written by Isaac Hayes and David Porter and first appeared on the self-titled 1966 debut album by Sam & Dave.
 Some folks may remember the song from its appearance in the 1980 film The Blues Brothers.

-On her upcoming album Etheridge plays the song with a full band, but below she gives an acoustic performance of “Hold On, I’m Coming.”
-This performance was done for Inside Tracks, a preview of a Etheridge’s Audience Network special that will appear on DirectTV.
+On her upcoming album Etheridge plays the song with a full band, and below performs “Hold On, I’m Coming” live.

 MEmphis Rock and Soul hits the Internet and stores on October 7, 2016.
 The album also includes classic Stax songs such as I’ve Been Loving You Too Long (to Stop Now),” “Who’s Making Love,” “Dreams to Remember,” and a reworked version of “Respect Yourself.”
 The album is available for pre-order at PledgeMusic.